AI-Powered Heatmap Analysis: See What Users See, Fix What They Miss

 - Finding: Primary CTA gets fewer clicks than secondary elements

-- Action: Increase CTA contrast, size, or reposition in the visual hierarchy
+- Action: Increase CTA contrast, size, or reposition in the visual hierarchy using attention and perception principles.

 False Floors